isobelbutler/Game/README.md

       }
 ```

-I then turned this set into an array, which meant I could then call the particular random number from it's index position:
+I then turned this set into an array, which meant I could then call the particular random number from its index position:

 ```javascript
 cropTarget = Array.from(randomNumber);